Retirement in France

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Suspendisse varius enim in eros elementum tristique.
 Duis cursus, mi quis viverra ornare, eros dolor interdum nulla, ut commodo diam libero vitae erat.
 Aenean faucibus nibh et justo cursus id rutrum lorem imperdiet.
 Nunc ut sem vitae risus tristique posuere.

-It is vitally important to write a French will if you live in France.
 French inheritance rules are relatively complex.
-Understanding how they work and what can be done to mitigate tax requires the input of various professional parties.
+Understanding how they work and how to mitigate tax requires input from various professionals.

-When someone dies without a will, the estate of the deceased is distributed in accordance with the rules of intestacy .
 In France, this means that the proceeds of the estate would be distributed in compliance with French succession law, irrespective of any personal wishes.

-The French will and forced heirship
+The French Will and Forced Heirship

 The separation of assets is linked to the relationship between the deceased and his/her heirs.
 France practices a system of forced heirship, wherein there can be no deviation from the rules in terms of how much can be passed on and to whom.

 Let's take a simple example of a married couple with two children.
 Assuming all assets were jointly owned by the couple, only the half owned by the deceased would be subject to inheritance tax.
-The other half would remain the property of the surviving spouse.
-The estate of the deceased would thereafter be split along the following lines:

 • ¼ to the surviving spouse